vernyuy/intro_to_cognito/cognito.md

 The capabilities of AWS IAM are extended in Identity Center.

 ## Identity Center
-Identity center extends the capabilites of IAM by providing an interface to centrally manage users, create users and groups in AWS IAM and also provide short term credentials to users and groups.
+Identity center extends the capabilites.

+With Identity center, you can now manage your users more efficiently than ever before!
+IAM capabilities are extended to make it easy to centrally create users, groups and provide short-term credentials.
+Say goodbye to old cluttered user management and hello to stream-lined IAM with Identity center.

 ![Overview of IAM Identity Center](images/idc.png "Overview of IAM identity Center").